Leonard Tose

-Early years
+Early life

-Tose's father, a Russian Jewish immigrant to the United States, settled outside Philadelphia and was a peddler with a pack on his back.
-He eventually owned 10 trucks, the beginning of the family business.
-Eventually, Tose Inc. owned more than 700 trucks and grossed $20 million a year.
+Tose's father, a Russian Jewish immigrant to the United States, settled outside Philadelphia, where he was a peddler with a pack on his back.
+He launched a trucking business, owning ten trucks, which represented the beginning of the Tose family business, Tose Inc. The company ultimately owned more than 700 trucks and grossed $20 million a year.

 Tose was born in Bridgeport, Pennsylvania and graduated from the University of Notre Dame in 1937.

+Career

 Philadelphia Eagles owner

-Tose, a lifelong fan of the Philadelphia Eagles, invested in the team as a member of the "Happy Hundred," a group led by James P. Clark.
+A lifelong fan of the Philadelphia Eagles, Tose invested in the Eagles as a member of the "Happy Hundred," a group led by James P. Clark.
 Tose invested $3,000 as one of the one hundred owners to purchase the team from Alexis Thompson on January 15, 1949.
 Tose tried to buy the team with his own group of investors in 1956, but was unable to do so.
 The team was bought in December 1963 by Jerry Wolman for $5,505,000 and Tose received more than $60,000.
 He bought the team from Wolman in 1969 for $16,155,000, then a record for a professional sports franchise.
 Tose's first official act was to fire head coach Joe Kuharich.
 He followed this by naming former Eagles receiving great Pete Retzlaff as general manager and Jerry Williams as coach.

 In 1976, he, along with General Manager Jimmy Murray, lured Dick Vermeil from UCLA to coach the hapless Eagles, who had one winning season from 1962 to 1975.
 Vermeil's 1980 team lost to Oakland in the Super Bowl.

 The 1982 NFL strike cost the Eagles revenue from seven games and placed the team, which was already in debt, in a difficult financial situation.
 Shortly after the season ended, Tose's daughter, Susan Tose Fletcher, took over the day-to-day operations of the team from Murray.
 In 1985, after attempts to move the franchise to Phoenix, Arizona and/or trade franchises with Buffalo Bills owner Ralph Wilson failed, Tose was forced to sell the Eagles to Florida automobile dealers Norman Braman and Ed Leibowitz for a reported $65 million to pay off his more than $25 million in gambling debts at Atlantic City casinos.